phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 ## Running a Script

 Running a script is similar to using any command or executing a program, you simply type the full path to the script file and press Enter.
 But this becomes incredibly tedious; we don't want to have to type out a long path to our current directory every time we run a script.
 Instead, we use the period (".") shorthand which refers to our current location.
+For this section, make sure you're inside the "cataloging-exercise" folder so all the paths will be correct.
 So we can run the "script.sh" in this folder like so:

 ```sh
 > ./script.sh